MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-create-a-simple-application-with-visual-csharp-or-visual-basic.md

 ### Set a radio button to be checked by default

-In this step we'll set HelloButton to be checked by default so that one of the two radio buttons is always selected.
+In this step, we'll set HelloButton to be checked by default so that one of the two radio buttons is always selected.

 In the XAML view, locate the markup for HelloButton and add an **IsChecked** attribute: